AchilleBailly/Driver2Vec/README.md

 <p align="center">Figure 4 An exampel for Haar transform[4]</p>

+### Full architecture

+The two vectors that the wavelet transform outputs are then fed through a Fully Connected (FC) layer to map them to a 15 dimensional vector.
+Both of them are concatenated with the last output of the TCN and fed through a final FC layer with Batch Normalization and a sigmoid activation function to get our final embedding.

 ### Triplet Margin Loss

 Once the output of the wavelet transform and the TCN are combined throught a Fully Connected layer to form the embedding, we need a way to train the network.
 With no ground truth to compare the output to, the *triplet margin loss* is used.
 At its core, this criterion pulls together the embeddings that are supposed to be close and pushes away the ones that are not.
 Mathematically, it is defined as follows: